Winnipeg’s Chocolatier Constance Popp

-Have you tried the chocolate of Constance Popp Chocolatier?
+Have you tried the chocolate of Chocolatier Constance Popp ?
 Do you have a favourite chocolate treat there?
 Among the creations I’ve mentioned above, I also really love the chocolate peanut butter cups.
 They put Reese’s to shame!
 Oh, and did I mention the chocolate skulls for Halloween?
-And the delicate Easter treats?
+The delicate Easter treats?
 And the artful sculptures of Winnipeg landmarks including the Canadian Museum for Human Rights?
-Do your taste buds a favour and visit Constance Popp Chocolatier.
+Do your taste buds a favour and visit Chocolatier Constance Popp.
 She is now offering gourmet cakes and making a limited amount of bean-to-bar chocolate bars as well.